Skip to main content

 Monitored natural attenuation (MNA) of environmental contaminants in soils and groundwater relies on natural physical, chemical, and biological processes to reduce the risks associated with the contamination.
 These in situ, passive processes are monitored to track performance for meeting cleanup criteria over an expected timeline.
 Sometimes the natural processes are estimated (or observed) to not meet remedial objectives in a suitable time, so it may be appropriate to apply enhanced attenuation (EA) approaches to give the natural processes a little boost, for example, by improving degradation rates or facilitating mobility reduction.
 While the helping hand of EA typically requires a bit more activity than MNA, the approaches are intended to be a lighter, more sustainable approach than fully active remediation approaches, such as pump-and-treat.

-Attendees will gain insights into the following topics:
+Attendees gained insights into the following topics:

 • an overview of approaches for monitoring and enhancing the natural attenuation of different contaminants of concern